Natural gas furnaces need enough space and airflow to run right.

 - Used filters

-If you have a cat, situate your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+If you have a cat, put your litter box somewhere else.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
 Plus, the furnace could circulate the smelly odors all over your home.

-You should also regularly vacuum around your furnace to prevent dust from developing.
+You should also regularly sweep near your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?